Surgical Technology Associate Degree Program

 Short program length.

 Unlike other medical professions that require extensive schooling and training, surgical technology is a relatively easy field to enter.
-Our program only takes sixteen months to complete!
+Our program only takes eighteen months to complete!

 Work with surgeons and registered nurses.